alfieatkinson/opengalaxy/README.md

 If you're unsure where to start, feel free to open an issue or discussion first.

 For more information, please see the [contribution guidelines](./CONTRIBUTING.md).

+### Code of Conduct

+Please note that this project adheres to a [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+If you witness or experience any issues, please report them appropriately.

 ---